larissa-siy/cloud-resume/README.md

 2. CSS - styled with CSS.
 3. Static Website - I deployed the CV online as an Azure Storage static website using the Azure Static Web App, use Azure Storage to store the files.
 5. HTTPS - Use HTTPS on the Azure Storage website URL should for security - AzureCDN to helped with this.
 You can view my Static Website at: https://cloudresumechallenge1.z13.web.core.windows.net/
-6. DNS - I created a point a custom DNS domain name to the Azure CDN endpoint, so my CV can be accessed at something like my-c00l-resume-website.com.
-You can use Azure DNS or any other DNS provider for this.
+6. DNS - I am going to create a custom DNS domain name to the Azure CDN endpoint using Azure DNS.
 7. Javascript - I am going to  include a visitor counter that displays how many people have accessed the site.
 I will need to write a bit of Javascript to make this happen.
 8. Database - The visitor counter will need to retrieve and update its count in a database somewhere.
 I will use the Table API of Azure’s CosmosDB for this.
 The erverless capacity mode will ensure that I keep costs low.
 9. 9.
 API - I will not communicate directly with CosmosDB from my Javascript code.
 Instead, I will need to create an API that accepts requests from my web app and communicates with the database.
 I am going to use Azure Functions with a HTTP trigger for this.